 Manufacturers can address these jet engine performance challenges with Simcenter.
 If this sounds familiar it’s because it is; the aforementioned issue with the Boeing 777X was due to challenges with variable stator vanes (VSV); we recently talked about the E-Break project and VSVs using Simcenter 3D to reduce emissions.

 Engineering an efficient, robust & reliable jet engine starts with its thermo-mechanical performance.
-On April 16th I will be hosting a webinar (register here) discussing how we can help address the thermo-mechanical challenges of aero-engines.
+Register to watch this on-demand web seminar on “Improving aircraft engine thermo-mechanical performance” where we discuss how we can help address the thermo-mechanical challenges of aero-engines.
 These challenges can be summarized in three areas:

 - Whole Engine Thermo-Mechanical Performance